Skip to content

 Liability in Dog Bite Matters

-A pet owner could be held liable for damages caused by their dog.
-As defined by 3 Pa.C.S. §459-102, a dog owner can include dog keepers and landlords with dogs on their property.
+A pet owner can be held liable for damages caused by their dog.
+Under 3 Pa.C.S. §459-102, this liability can extend to dog keepers and landlords with dogs on their property.
+Taking steps toward preventing dog bites & dog attacks, such as proper training and supervision, is essential for minimizing risks and avoiding legal consequences.

 Dangerous Dog